Virginia recognizes that every parent has an obligation to support their child. Under the law, this may take the form of child support payments.

 This is because the law assumes that a custodial parent (or guardian) is already paying their “fair share” of the expense in the course of caring for the child on a daily basis.

 By dividing the payments this way, the hope is that the financial expense of raising a child is shared fairly between parents, even if one is primarily responsible for caring for a child.
-Essentially, the purpose of these laws is to help the child grow up in an economic situation similar to what they’d have if their parents were still together.

 Can I file for child support?